Presenting our ultimate food guide to Bugis and its collection of amazing restaurants, cafes and bars.

 11. Sawadee Thai Cuisine

 Got a craving for Thai?
 The warm, elegant eatery has been around since 2001, serving fresh ingredients in a combination of sweet, spicy, salty and sour flavours.
-Tuck into your fave Thai dishes, with classics like tom yum soup, green curry chicken, deep fried pomfret and seafood phad Thai on the menu.
+Tuck into your fave Thai dishes with classics like tom yum soup, green curry chicken, lemongrass fish, and seafood phad Thai on the menu.

 Sawadee Thai Cuisine, #01-01, TQL Suites, 9 Tan Quee Lan Street, Singapore 188098